khaors/geocompr/main.md

 Interestingly, ecological concepts and models are quite similar to those used for store location analysis.
 Animals and plants can best meet their needs in certain 'optimal' locations, based on variables that change over space [@muenchow_review_2017]<!--and chapter xx-->.
 This is one of the great strength of geocomputation and GIScience in general.
-Concepts and methods are transferible to other fields.
+Concepts and methods are transferable to other fields.
 <!-- add reference!! -->
 Polar bears, for example, prefer northern latitudes where temperatures are lower and food (seals and sea lions) is plentiful.
 Similarly, humans tend to congregate certain places, creating economic niches (and high land prices) analogous to the ecological niche of the Arctic.